maxspencer/manifestos/manifestos/2015/labour/2015-labour-manifesto.md

 </span>
 <span class="page" id="page-62">

-### e will reform government to give more power to people
+## We will reform government to give more power to people

 </span>
 <span class="page" id="page-63">

-## P

-### eople who live in this country know that too much power is

-concentrated in too few hands.
-Those who make decisions on behalf

-of others, whether they are in Westminster, the European Union, in business, the media, or the public sector, are too often unaccountable.
-Our

-over-centralised system of government has prevented our nations, cities,

-county regions and towns from being able to take control and change

-things for themselves.
-We will end a century of centralisation.
+**People who live in this country know that too much power is concentrated in too few hands.
+Those who make decisions on behalf of others, whether they are in Westminster, the European Union, in business, the media, or the public sector, are too often unaccountable.
+Our over-centralised system of government has prevented our nations, cities, county regions and towns from being able to take control and change things for themselves.
+We will end a century of centralisation.**

 Labour believes meaningful and lasting change for the better is only possible when people are given the power to change things for themselves.
 Our governing mission is to break out of the traditional top-down, 'Westminster knows best approach', and devolve power and decision-making to people and their local communities.